Supermaxman/gpt-gleam/README.md

-# gpt-gleam
+# GPT Gleam

-Natural Language Processing Library for Social Media with GPT
+GPT Gleam builds upon OpenAI's chat completions API for the specific use-case of Natural Language Processing on Social.